 Week 20 – It’s amazing what can change from one week to the next.
-My bully is now out in full force!
-I’ve been lucky so far in that for the most part, I’ve felt physically comfortable and full of energy.
-(The first trimester, as they say, is less comfortable and that was definitely true in my experience.
+My belly is now out in full force!
+I’m thankful that I’ve felt physically comfortable and full of energy as of late.
+The first trimester, as they say, is less comfortable and looking back that was definitely true in my experience.
 I was constantly nauseous and any trip on a bus or tram would send me reeling.
-Also, eating while pregnant wasn’t as fun as I imagined – it was hard to find foods that didn’t repulse me.)
+Also, eating while pregnant wasn’t as fun as I imagined – it was hard to find foods that didn’t repulse me.

 Taking it Week by Week

-With each sonogram, I’ve felt more and more at peace with the change going on inside of me.
-Although she was only a few millimeters big, I held her very first picture in my hands on the tram ride home.
-From a poppy seed to the size of a papaya, each gyno visit is pretty amazing and mind-blowing.
+With each sonogram, I’ve felt more and more in-tuned with the change going on inside of me.
+Although she was only a few millimeters big, I held her very first picture in my hands.
+From a poppy seed to the size of a papaya, each gyno visit has been pretty mind-blowing.

+Thank youuu, hormones!
 Pregnancy so far has been more relaxed than I expected.
-I’ve laughed harder than ever before and I feel generally light and hopeful.
+I’ve laughed harder than ever before and at this point, I feel generally light and carefree.
 It’s this dizzying feeling gratitude and excitement…wonderment and worry all at once.

-Having a baby away from close family and friends isn’t exactly what I envisioned for my motherhood journey.
-It will prove challenging, and maybe even lonely at first, so I know in the coming weeks and months it will be important to surround myself with a community of women in a similar situation.
-So far the moms I’ve befriended have been so inspiring, comforting, and helpful, especially because it’s good to see examples of what motherhood really looks like.
+If I’m honest, having a baby away from close family and friends isn’t exactly what I envisioned for my motherhood journey.
+I’m prepared that it will prove challenging, and maybe even lonely at first.
+I know in the coming months it will be important to surround myself with a community of women, and young moms in a similar situation.
+Luckily, the moms I’ve befriended so far have been so inspiring and helpful, especially because I don’t have many close friends nearby with kids.